 About the author

-As a freelancer, you have the ability to choose your working hours.
+As a freelancer, you can choose your working hours.
 If you’re more productive during the evening or early morning, you can structure your work schedule around that.
 Freelancers are typically free to choose the projects they wish to work on.
 This means you can select projects that align with your interests and strengths.

 You’re your boss.
 You have the freedom to make decisions without needing approval from superiors.